Improving Piano Technique with Body Awareness

 This article may contain compensated links.
 Please read the disclosure for more info.

-Improving piano technique is something we can do by becoming aware of how the body works, and understanding how to balance and focus your movements to avoid unnecessary tension as you play.
+Improving piano technique is something we can all work on, no matter our skill level.
+It's all about being aware of how our body moves and finding the right balance to avoid unnecessary tension while we play.

 Improving Piano Technique Without Pain

-As you develop your piano technique, it is a good idea to acquire a bit of knowledge of how our skeletal system works- with tendons, ligaments and all- and not try to do things that our body wasn't made to do.
+As you develop your piano technique, it is a good idea to learn how our skeletal system works- with tendons, ligaments, and all and not try to do things our body wasn't made to do.

-• Learning basic hand and arm movements is the next step, as you work with easy finger exercises to learn how to do different things with different fingers.
+• Learning basic hand and arm movements is the next step, as you work with easy finger exercises to understand how to do different things with different fingers.

 • Building «strength» is not so much about strength when it comes to piano playing; but about awareness and balance.
 Using brute force is getting you nowhere fast, both musically and physically.